d0k3/boot9strap/README.md

 Install via [SafeB9SInstaller](https://github.com/d0k3/SafeB9SInstaller).

 Launches "boot.firm" off of the SD card or CTRNAND.
 Hold Start + Select + X on boot to dump the bootroms/your OTP.

+**Support for bootonce:**

+[A9NC](https://github.com/d0k3/A9NC) and a certain feature in [GodMode9 v1.2.7](https://github.com/d0k3/GodMode9/releases/tag/v1.2.7) require bootonce support for full functionality.
+As bootonce support has since been [removed](https://github.com/SciresM/boot9strap/commit/ff16d59ff8fba431f5c5c934eea7db4d122eef1c) from the [official boot9strap source](https://github.com/SciresM/boot9strap), this fork exists. *Don't install this if you are not 100% sure you require bootonce support* - stay with the official release.

 **Credits:**